 | Qualified Demos Booked | 48 Demos Booked | 32.8% Response-to-Demo Pivot | Demos secured by offering a disarming calendar convenience option. |

-If you want to duplicate this growth path for your own B2B company, focus your execution on these three core guidelines:
+If you want to copy this growth path for your own B2B company, focus on these three guidelines:

 - 1. Clean your lead lists aggressively.
 Automation is only as good as the data feeding it.
 If your automation outputs uncleaned company strings like "Acme Corp LLC - EMEA Division," prospects will instantly recognize the script.
 Spend real time cleaning names, titles, and company formats.